ludolpif/llss/doc/BUILDING-Linux.md

 - A working system-wide SDL3 shared lib and headers that pkg-config can find.
   - ArchLinux : `pacman -S sdl3`
   - Debian like : `apt install libsdl3-dev`
-  - Ubuntu 24.04 (LTS) : not available, but we have build them in `llss-build-dep` project
+  - Ubuntu 24.04 (LTS) : not available, but we have prebuilt them in `llss-build-dep` project
   - Redhat like : `dnf install libsdl3-devel`
 - A GNU make and gcc-based build environnement
   - ArchLinux : `pacman -S base-devel git`